ropensci-archive/rgeospatialquality/README.md

 Get quality flags for single records
 ------------------------------------

 There are two ways to assess single records and get information on their spatial quality: by providing a list-type object with named elements or by passing the required data via function arguments.
-In any case, flags are calculated with the function `flags`, and the result is a named list with the quality information.
+In any case, flags are calculated with the function `parse_record`, and the result is a named list with the quality information.

 The API works on four specific fields, which should be present to provide the most complete answer: `decimalLatitude`, `decimalLongitude`, `countryCode` and `scientificName`.
 None of them is mandatory, but the more complete the provided information, the better the result set will be.
 [See the API documentation](https://github.com/VertNet/api-geospatial/blob/master/GeospatialQuality.md).